-Further information relating to EastPack and the Ordinary Shares is available on the disclose register (for example, the Constitution and EastPack's financial statements).
-The website for the disclose register is disclose-register. companiesoffice.govt.nz.
+Further information relating to EastPack and the Ordinary Shares is available free of charge on the Offer Register, offer number OFR12893 (for example, the Constitution and EastPack's financial statements).
+The website for the Offer Register is disclose-register.companiesoffice.govt.nz.